jkirkwin/OO-Design-Class-Project-Revisited/Style.md

 * shows a Hub view of devices visible to the user.

 If AdminUser:
-* shows a Hub view of all devices
+* Shows a Hub view of all devices
-* ability to make new devices
+* Ability to make new devices
-* ability to edit device visibility
+* Ability to edit device visibility
-* ability to kill devices & suspend users
+* Ability to kill devices & suspend users

 From Hub view can click into devices to see important stats about them and allow for toggling/editing states.